 A good product backlog item should be DEEP – D (Detailed appropriately), E (Estimated), E (Emergent), P (Prioritized).

-Product backlog refinement meeting is for upcoming sprint.
+Product backlog refinement meeting is for the upcoming sprint.
 The Items in the current Sprint are no longer on the Product Backlog.
 They are in the Sprint Backlog.

 No. A Product owner gives a big user story to the development team.
 It is the team that discusses it further and splits it.